LahlouS/PCA_practice/README.md

 # PCA_practice
-a few exercices to understand PCA and a practical analysis on amazonBooks dataset : https://dasl.datadescription.com/datafile/amazon-books/
+A few exercises to understand PCA and a practical analysis on the AmazonBooks dataset : https://dasl.datadescription.com/datafile/amazon-books/